-- Anterior (or ventral) describes the front or direction toward the front of the body.
+- Anterior (or ventral) describes pertaining to the front or direction toward the front of the body.
 The toes are anterior to the foot.

-- Posterior (or dorsal) describes the back or direction toward the back of the body.
+- Posterior (or dorsal) describes pertaining to the back or direction toward the back of the body.
 The popliteus is posterior to the patella.

-- Superior (or cranial) describes a position above or higher than another part of the body proper.
+- Superior (or cranial) describes pertaining to a position above or higher than another part of the body proper.
 The orbits are superior to the oris.

-- Lateral describes the side or direction toward the side of the body.
+- Lateral describes the side or direction pertaining to toward the side of the body.
 The thumb (pollex) is lateral to the digits.

-- Medial describes the middle or direction toward the middle of the body.
+- Medial describes the middle or direction pertaining to toward the middle of the body.
 The hallux is the medial toe.

-- Proximal describes a position in a limb that is nearer to the point of attachment or the trunk of the body.
+- Proximal describes a position pertaining to a limb that is nearer to the point of attachment or the trunk of the body.
 The brachium is proximal to the antebrachium.

-- Distal describes a position in a limb that is farther from the point of attachment or the trunk of the body.
+- Distal describes a position pertaining to a limb that is farther from the point of attachment or the trunk of the body.
 The crus is distal to the femur.

-- Superficial describes a position closer to the surface of the body.
+- Superficial describes a position pertaining to closer to the surface of the body.
 The skin is superficial to the bones.